 These are just the basics of how to use

 head.
 It is an incredibly useful tool with many more options than we’ve listed here.
-To learn more advanced techniques, please check out our full guide on
+To learn more advanced techniques, please check out our full guide on the head command.

 This page was originally published on